Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

-The B.S. in Data Science is among the most rigorous degrees offered at SLU.
+The B.S. in data science is among the most rigorous degrees offered at SLU.
 This program combines carefully selected computer science, statistics and mathematics courses with four semesters of practica and capstone experiences.
-The result is an education that is rooted in the fundamentals, but also provides hands-on experience with cleaning, visualizing, analyzing and reporting on data.
-Students choose electives within the major to specialize more in the computer science or statistical aspects of data science.
+The result is an education rooted in the fundamentals but that also provides hands-on experience with cleaning, visualizing, analyzing and reporting on data.
+Students choose electives within the major to specialize in the computer science or statistical aspects of data science.

 Faculty in the data science program do research in machine learning, natural language processing, time series, topological data analysis, and in other areas of statistics, computer science and mathematics.

 There are multiple research, internship and consulting opportunities for students in the data science program.
-Some students have done cross-disciplinary work with ArchCity Defenders, the Department of Sociology, the Department of Languages, Literature and Cultures, the Department of English, the Medical School Liver Center, while others have done work in data science itself doing research with faculty within the Departments of Mathematics and Statistics, the Department of Computer Science and the Lincoln Lab at MIT, among others.
+Past students have done cross-disciplinary work with ArchCity Defenders, the Department of Sociology, the Department of Languages, Literature and Cultures, the Department of English and the Medical School Liver Center, while others have done work in data science itself, doing research with faculty within the departments of Mathematics and Statistics, the Department of Computer Science and the Lincoln Lab at MIT, among others.

 The SLU Data Science Club provides students with an opportunity to practice their predictive modeling in competitions.
-Some competitions are hosted locally by SLU solely for students at SLU, while some competitions will pit SLU students against students and professionals from across the world.
+Some competitions are hosted locally by SLU solely for students at SLU, while others pit SLU students against students and professionals from across the world.

-The Harvard Business Review calls data scientist "the sexiest job of the 21st century,” and each year from 2016-2018, Glassdoor has ranked data scientist as the No. 1 overall job in the USA in terms of the number of job openings, earning potential and career opportunities rating.
-Data is being produced in many places, and companies need employees who can analyze the data and communicate about the results.
-Students with a B.S. in data science will be well positioned to work in technology, government, research and consulting fields, among others.
+The Harvard Business Review calls data scientist "the sexiest job of the 21st century,” and Glassdoor has ranked data scientist as the No. 1 overall job in the USA in terms of the number of job openings, earning potential and career opportunities rating.
+Data is being produced in many places, and companies need employees who can analyze the data and communicate the results.
+Students with a B.S. in data science will be well-positioned to work in technology, government, research and consulting fields, among others.

 All admission policies and requirements for domestic students apply to international students along with the following: